Report an Incident

 Confidential means that the information disclosed by the student, verbally or in writing, will be maintained in a confidential manner to the extent allowable by law and will not be disclosed to anyone outside the office to which it is reported without the student's consent.
 Consent may not be required, however, in situations involving suspected child or adult abuse or neglect, court orders or subpoena or danger to self or others.

-Report to a Confidential Advisor/Victim Advocate
+Report to a Confidential Advisor/Crisis Advocate

 Campus Advocacy Network (CAN)